A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Data-efficient Learning

-In the supervised learning scenarios, data subset selection methods has access to the labels of the training dataset.
-With the supervision of labels, CRAIG \cite{mirzasoleiman2020coresets} selected representative coresets of the training data that closely estimates the full training gradient, \ie sum of the gradients over all the training samples.
+In the supervised learning scenarios, data subset selection methods have access to the labels of the training dataset.
+With the supervision of labels, CRAIG \cite{mirzasoleiman2020coresets} selected representative coresets of the training data that closely estimate the full training gradient, \ie sum of the gradients over all the training samples.
 It has shown promise for several machine learning (ML) models.
-However, for high dimensional and non-convex ML models, subsets selected based on gradient information only capture gradient along the sharp dimensions, and lack diversity within groups of examples with similar training dynamics.
-Then, ADACORE \cite{pooladzandi2022adaptive} incorporated the geometry of the data to iteratively select coresets of training examples that capture the gradient of the loss preconditioned with the Hessian.
-Such subsets capture the curvature of the loss landscape along different dimensions, and overcome the above issue.
+However, for high dimensional and non-convex ML models, subsets selected based on gradient information only capture gradients along the sharp dimensions and lack diversity within groups of examples with similar training dynamics.
+Then, ADACORE \cite{pooladzandi2022adaptive} incorporated the geometry of the data to iteratively select coresets of training examples that capture the gradients of the loss preconditioned with the Hessian.
+Such subsets capture the curvature of the loss landscape along different dimensions and overcome the above issue.
 RETRIEVE \cite{killamsetty2021retrieve} selected unlabeled data subsets via bi-level optimization for efficient semi-supervised learning.
 Another approach, GRAD-MATCH \cite{killamsetty2021grad} selected subsets that approximately match the full training loss or validation loss gradient using orthogonal matching pursuit.
 For faster hyper-parameter tuning, AUTOMATA \cite{killamsetty2022automata} framework was proposed to combine intelligent gradient-based subset selection with hyper-parameter search and scheduling algorithms to achieve it.
 Analyzed in terms of subset selection pipeline, RETRIEVE~\cite{killamsetty2021retrieve}, GRAD-MATCH \cite{killamsetty2021grad}, and AUTOMATA \cite{killamsetty2022automata} are methods designed based on adaptive subset selection pipeline.
 These methods differ from the conventional one-shot subset selection methods in that their data selection is performed together with training, and their subsets are gradually refined as the learning algorithm proceeds.
 The specific pipeline is shown in Fig.~\ref{fig:ss}.
 In addition, coreset selection is a discrete subset selection problem that is usually solved using a greedy search algorithm~\cite{nemhauser1978analysis, elenberg2018restricted}.
 When the coreset becomes large, the computational cost becomes high, and the algorithm often produces sub-optimal results.
 To avoid the trouble of implicit differentiation, \citet{zhou2022probabilistic} proposed a continuous probabilistic bilevel formulation of coreset selection and an efficient solver to the bilevel optimization problem via the unbiased policy gradient.